talkdai/dialog/README.md

 The variable that instantiates APIRouter must be called **router**.

-After creating the plugin, in order to run it, add the environment variable PLUGINS to your .env file:
+After creating the plugin, to run it, add the environment variable PLUGINS to your .env file:

 ```bash
 PLUGINS=plugins.your_plugin_name # or PLUGINS=plugins.your_plugin_name.file_name if there is another file to be used as entrypoint